temporalio/documentation/docs/cli/cmd-options.md

 Set Search Attribute on a Schedule (formatted as `key=value`).
 Use valid JSON formats for value.

+## set-as-default

+When set, establishes the compatible set being targeted as the default for the Task Queue.

+If a different set is the current default, the targeted set replaces it.

 ## skip-base-is-not-current

 Skip a Workflow Execution if the base Workflow Run is not the current Workflow Run.